Northern Shoreline: Point Pinole To Wildcat Creek

 Referring to the inset map, 0.9 miles of Bay Trail gaps remain on the northern shoreline as follows beginning in the south and working north:

 - Parkway/Wildcat Marsh Trail on south side of San Pablo Creek = 0.3

 - Parkway/Goodrick Ave. = 0.3

 - Atlas Road/Richmond border = 0.3

 - Total 0.9

 The Bay Trail extends one mile north from Atlas Road and ends at a viewing area.
-EBRPD plans to extend the trail east to connect Point Pinole with the San Pablo Bay Trail running through the cities of Pinole and Hercules to Lone Tree Point in Rodeo.
+EBRPD plans to extend the trail east to connect Point Pinole with the San Pablo Bay Regional Shoreline running through the cities of Pinole and Hercules to Lone Tree Point in Rodeo.